AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 ### Enter your GitHub deploy key

 On GitHub, deploy keys are read-only by default.
-Your project will not push code to the private repository.

 **To enter your project public key as a GitHub deploy key**: